mprelude/php-community-health/code-of-conduct.rst

    will be taken by the CoC committee.

 5. The CoC is only about interaction with the PHP community.
 Your private and public lives outside of the PHP community are your own.
-However, we reserve the right to take your public conduct into account when considering your project related conduct.

 Encouraged Behaviour
 --------------------